-Kimberly Kutina serves San Diego Zoo Global as a Senior Research Coordinator in Community Engagement.
+Kimberly Kutina serves San Diego Zoo Global as a Conservation Laboratory Manager in Community Engagement.
 In this role, she oversees community engagement programs focused at the national and regional level, including professional development workshops for life science teachers and field trips to our Conservation Education Lab and Eddy Family Outdoor Learning Lab for southern California middle school, high school, and undergraduate science classes.

 Kimberly coordinates the logistical planning, curricula development, evaluation, and delivery of our Teacher Workshops in Conservation Science and Exploring Conservation Science Field Trips.
 Both programs are centered on five conservation science modules that highlight the work of other teams at the Institute for Conservation Research, and delivering these modules to visiting teachers and students is one of her favorite job duties.